ProgTom00/Library/README.md

 ## General info

-I present yo ou a REST API which acts as library system.
+I present to you a REST API which acts as a library system.

 ## Entities